CSWomenUMass/cswomenumass.github.io/_positions/grad_cochair.md

 eligibility:
 - grad
 ---
-Two graduate and two undergraduate co-chairs provide executive leadership and are the primary points of contact for the CS Women membership.
+Two graduate and two undergraduate Co-chairs provide executive leadership and are the primary points of contact for the CS Women membership.

 # Responsibilities
 The responsibilities of the Co-chairs include but are not limited to: